Minority and underrepresented scholarship programs

 close icon

-Applications for the Minority Visiting Scholars Program can be submitted starting April 1 for the next academic year starting in July.
-MVSP applications will be accepted through June 1.
-Notification of student's application status will be provided via email within three weeks of receiving the application.
+Applications for the Minority Visiting Scholars Program can be submitted starting April 1 for the next academic year and will be accepted through June 1.

-1. Complete the VSLO application and upload all required documents
+1. Complete the VSLO application and upload all required documents.

 Racism is a Public Health Crisis